WANG-Ruipeng/jekflix-template/_posts/2023-11-24-from-player-to-creator.md

 date: 2020-05-16T23:48:05.000Z
 layout: post
 title:
-subtitle: 'What inspires me to make games.'
+subtitle: 'What Inspires My Game Development'
 description: >-
-  My main result for
+  Exploring my evolution from a Minecraft enthusiast to a game design student, this post delves into how early gaming experiences ignited my passion for creating games that connect and inspire people from all walks of life.
 image: >-
   https://medias.wangruipeng.com/numboom-cover.jpg
 optimized_image: >-